Lecture Notes on Modular Infinity Operads and Grothendieck-Teichmueller Theory: Introduction

 The geometric fundamental group of $\calM_{g,n}$ is also the profinite completion of the \emph{mapping class group} of a genus $g$ surface with $n$ marked points, $\Gamma_{g, n}$.\footnote{In brief, a point in the moduli space $\mathcal{M}_{g,n}$ is an isomorphism class of Riemann surfaces and a loop (up to homotopy) is an orientation preserving diffeomorphism of the basepoint surface, up to those homotopic to the identity.
 Full details can be found in \cite{MR1483111}.} Using this fact, Hatcher, Lochak and Schneps \cite{hls} proposed a model for the Teichm\"uller tower as the collection of all profinite mapping class groups $\widehat{\Gamma}_{g,n}$ together with all homomorphisms $\widehat{\Gamma}_{h, m}\hookrightarrow \widehat{\Gamma}_{g,n}$ induced by the inclusion of ``nice'' subsurfaces.
 Here, $\Sigma'$ is a nice subsurface of $\Sigma$, if $\Sigma'$ is obtained by cutting along a set of disjoint simple closed curves on $\Sigma$.
 The natural embedding $\Sigma' \hookrightarrow \Sigma$ induces a map on the mapping class groups via the inclusion of Dehn twists (cf. Section~\ref{sec: mapping class}).

-Any good model for our ideal Teichm\"uller tower would, in particular, have the property that the Galois action on each of the $\widehat{\Gamma}_{g,n}$ necessarily commutes with all of the maps in the tower.
-In practice, this is done by studying the actions of a family of more explicitly defined profinite groups on any proposed model of the tower.
-The most famous example is the Grothendieck-Teichm\"uller group, $\gt$, introduced by Drinfeld, which is known to act on the ``genus zero'' part of the tower we have described (\cite[Section 4]{Drin}, \cite{ihara}).
-There are several other interesting groups related to $\gt$, but we focus on the group $\ns$, introduced by Nakamura and Schneps, which is know to act on the higher genus mapping class groups $\widehat{\Gamma}_{g, n}$ (\cite[Theorem 1.3]{ns}).
-The advantage of these groups is that they have explicit presentations (Definition~\ref{def: gt} and \ref{def: ns}) and live ``in between'' the absolute Galois group and the mapping class groups in a very explicit way.
-In particular, Ihara \cite{ihara} showed that the image of the action of $\Gal(\mathbb{Q})$ on the geometric fundamental group $\calM_{0,4}$ lies in $\gt$ and Nakamura and Schneps show that their group is a subgroup of $\gt$ which still contains $\Gal(\mathbb{Q})$ (\cite[Theorem 1.2]{ns}).
+Any good model for our ideal Teichm\"uller tower would, in particular, have the property that the Galois action on each of the $\widehat{\Gamma}_{g,n}$ necessarily commutes with all the maps in the tower.
+In practice, this is done by studying the actions of a family of more explicitly defined profinite groups on a proposed model of the tower.
+The most famous example is the Grothendieck-Teichm\"uller group, $\gt$, introduced by Drinfeld, we have described (\cite[Section 4]{Drin}, \cite{ihara}).
+There are several other interesting groups related to $\gt$, but in these lectures we will focus on the group $\ns$, introduced by Nakamura and Schneps, which is known to act on the tower which includes all the higher genus mapping class groups $\widehat{\Gamma}_{g, n}$ (\cite[Theorem 1.3]{ns}).
+The advantage in studying actions of $\gt$ and $\ns$ on the Teichm\"uller tower is that they have explicit presentations (Definition~\ref{def: gt} and \ref{def: ns}) and live ``in between'' the absolute Galois group and the mapping class groups in a very explicit way.
+In particular, Ihara \cite{ihara} showed that the image of the action of $\Gal(\mathbb{Q})$ on the geometric fundamental group $\pi_{1}^{et}(\calM_{0,4})$ lies in $\gt$.
+Nakamura and Schneps show that their group $\ns$ is a subgroup of $\gt$ which still contains $\Gal(\mathbb{Q})$ (\cite[Theorem 1.2]{ns}).
 In other words,

 The main goal of this lecture series is to explain an ``operadic'' interpretation of the Teichm\"uller tower in Hatcher, Lochak and Schneps \cite{hls}.
 In this approach, we consider the mapping class groups of surfaces of genus $g$ with $n$ boundary components, $\Gamma^{g}_{n}$, rather than marked points, $\Gamma_{g,n}$.
 With this small change, we can assemble the collection of spaces $B\Gamma^{g}_{n}$ into a \emph{modular operad} (Definition~\ref{def: modular}) with operations defined by gluing along the boundary components.
 In this case, the nice subsurface inclusions in the tower of Hatcher, Lochak and Schneps are equivalent to modular operad operations as in Figure~\ref{comp and contract}.
 Topologically, this is only a minor change, as there is a short exact sequence where the map $\Gamma^{g}_{n}\rightarrow\Gamma_{g, n}$ collapses boundary components to points.